emipe09/strategyf1/README.md

 # strategyf1
-A data analysis project which consists in a study around Formula 1 races of the current regulament.
+A data analysis project which consists in a study around Formula 1 races of the current regulations.
 The project aims to be able to predict a good race strategy, identifying important variables that impact the most in this case.